JeffofBread/jdwm/README.md

 A custom build of [dwm](https://dwm.suckless.org/) made by myself, JeffofBread.
 If you find any issues or would like to make a recommendation, feel free.
 This is a major work in progress and **will** change.

+This is the **complete** build, so the 'intended' experience.
+It comes with more dependencies and maybe some added complexity in some areas, but should be a far more complete and rounded experience.
+It comes with a bunch of software integration, scripting, and other tricks to make it a more *complete* window manager.

 <img src="https://github.com/JeffofBread/jdwm/blob/screenshots/jdwm_storm.png">
 <img src="https://github.com/JeffofBread/jdwm/blob/screenshots/jdwm_lush.png">